alf45tar/Art-Net-Gateway/README.md

 ## Why another one?

 There are a lot of similar projects out there but no one I tried is stable.
-Art-Net Gateway never restarts even after days of work.
+Art-Net Gateway never restarts even after days of uninterrupted work.

 ## How to connect to the WiFi